minitage/minitage.github.io/source/about.rst

  - Reproduce the same environement everywhere (on UNIX platforms).
 It is known to work on:

      - Linux
-     - MacOSX but at least OSX Leopard is required.
+     - MacOSX but at least OSX Leopard is required. (not tested recently)
      - FreeBSD (not tested recently)